ethz-asl/cad-percept/cpt_changes/README.md

 - Restored functionality from cadify ROS node integrated in cad-percept
 - Added visualization of distances (point-to-mesh) as colored triangles (discrete)
+- Added "heatmap" visualization of distances with color gradient by setting ROS parameter "discrete_color" to "false"

 ### To Do: